 A claim for misfeasance can involve many different circumstances – and in some cases, might result in wrongful conviction or a period of false imprisonment.

-Duncan Lewis Action Against Public Authorities Solicitors are well placed to advise on misfeasance claims – Duncan Lewis frequently advises on police law and is also a leading firm of criminal defence solicitors.
-Our in-house criminal defence lawyers can advise on the specifics of cases involving criminal prosecutions and misfeasance, if necessary.
+Our solicitors are well placed to advise on misfeasance claims and can advise on the specifics of cases involving criminal prosecutions and misfeasance, if necessary.

 There is a six-year time limit to making claims for misfeasance, but Duncan Lewis advises clients to get in touch as soon as possible to prepare a claim and discuss making a formal complaint to the police force involved prior to serving a claim.